AccessAtECS/ATbarWordPressPlugin/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. To activate ATbar on each page select the ATbar logo in the top center of the page.

+=Known Issues=

+When the toolbar loads it does not load the funtions, only the toolbar image.
+This is being addressed in a new version of the toolbar called ATkit.
+Once complete it will semlessly replace the toolbar loaded from this plugin.

+This plugin does not contain the toolbar, only the means to load it.

+If you have any questions please contact us at http://www.atbar.org/contact

 == Frequently Asked Questions ==

 = A question that someone might have =